denoland/std/info/test-format.md

 ## Befores

-Any section with a heading like "**Before:**" and then a list of items underneath is listing a set of test cases that needs to be run before this test case.
+Inside of a test case, any heading like "**Before**" and then a list of items underneath is an ordered list of test cases, by name, that needs to be run before this current test case.
 The order in the list is the order they will be run, with each one inheriting the system state of the one that came before it.
-In the TPS report, befores are referenced by case index, and can only refer to case indexes that come before.
-The items in the list refer to other test case names.
+In the TPS report, befores are referenced by case index, and can only refer to case indexes that come earlier than the declaring test file.

 ## Prompt Chains